 Textured Hair: Once a Week

 Textured hair that is naturally more kinky or coily in its curl pattern is known to need a lot of moisture.
 The natural sebum your scalp produces can actually be of service to textured strands.
-Since the hair's density isn't as fine as other hair types, the hair is much less prone to experiencing those weighed down woes.
 Although textured hair can stretch their shampoos to last longer than other hair types, it yet again does not excuse attention to scalp care and the need for recurring treatments.

 While we are (thankfully) experiencing a cultural movement that encourages us to embrace our natural textures, playing with different hairstyles can be especially fun for this hair type.
-Textured hair is has amazing elasticity and can be extremely malleable and therefore adaptable to a variety of different looks.
+Textured hair is adaptable to a variety of different looks.
 Despite the beauty of it all, hair pro David Adams warns, "be mindful about over styling."
 From aggressive brushing, to the chemicals in low-quality styling products and home hair coloring treatments, Adams says all these factors can make our strands much more susceptible to damage and could actually ruin the health of our scalps.
 "Dry heat can damage the hair," he says.
-This alluding to, "holding the hair dryer too close to the hair [and] using curling irons and flat irons too often, and on too high a heat setting."
+Avoid "holding the hair dryer too close to the hair [and] using curling irons and flat irons too often, and on too high a heat setting."